 Figure 6: NEC-R410a precooling liquefaction process (He & Ju, 2013)

 Unit energy consumption was optimised in terms of several operating parameters.
-An exergy analysis was also performed and found that by introducing R410a and propane pre-cooling reduces the base case NEC process by 22.74% and 20.02%, respectively.
+An exergy analysis also found that introducing R410a and propane pre-cooling reduces the base case NEC process by 22.74% and 20.02%, respectively.

 2.1.3 Micro-Scale Natural Gas Liquefaction Processes: Process Comparisons

-Cao et al (2005) compare two processes, an SMR cycle and a methane-nitrogen expander cycle, by optimising the specific power requirements for small-scale LNG processes.
+Cao et al. (2005) compare the SMR and methane-nitrogen expander cycles by optimising the specific power requirements for small-scale LNG processes.
 Aspen HYSYS with the built-in original optimiser was used for simulation and optimisation.
-The expander process was found to be most efficient.
+The expander process was found to be the most efficient.

-Yin et al (2008) optimised and compared two LNG processes, a multi-stage mixed refrigerant and reverse Brayton process, with a focus on minimising the compression power under given conditions.
-The capital costs associated with the processes were also studied.
-The authors found that the capital and operating costs were both smallest for the mixed refrigerant process.
+Yin et al. (2008) optimised and compared two LNG processes, a multi-stage mixed refrigerant process and a reverse Brayton process, focusing on minimising the compression power under given conditions.
+They also studied the capital costs associated with the processes.
+The authors found that the mixed refrigerant process had the smallest capital and operating costs.

-A genetic algorithm was applied by Yoon et al (2012) for the optimisation of an SMR process and a dual nitrogen expander cycle for natural gas liquefaction.
+Yoon et al. (2012) applied a genetic algorithm to optimise an SMR process and a dual nitrogen expander cycle for natural gas liquefaction.
 Both processes use multi-stage compression.
-Aspen HYSYS was used for process simulation and MATLAB for process optimisation.
+Aspen HYSYS was used for process simulation, and MATLAB was used for process optimisation.

 He & Ju (2015) four configuration strategies of gas expansion liquefaction cycles (multi-stage expanders, single precooling cycle, regeneration and mixture working fluid) for the distributed scale LNG plant.
 Sixteen feasible cycles were found using FOM and optimised with a genetic algorithm.
-A cost analysis was applied to the optimal cases and found that a two-cycle, R410a precooling cycle and parallel nitrogen expansion cycle, was most feasible.
+A cost analysis was applied to the optimal cases and found that a two-cycle R410a precooling and parallel nitrogen expansion cycles were the most feasible.

 2.1.4 Literature Findings

-Previous research work discussed were analysed and key process parameters contributing to this study are compared (listed in Table 8).
-The focus was placed on searching for resources with processes producing less than 500 tonnes per day LNG (open literature for these micro-scale LNG processes are very limited).
+Previous research work discussed was analysed, and key process parameters contributing to this study are compared (listed in Table 8).
+The focus was placed on searching for resources with processes producing less than 500 tonnes per day LNG (the open literature for these micro-scale LNG processes is very limited).

-Found, was a general lower specific power consumption for mixed refrigerant cycles compared with gas expander cycles.
-Also seen is that smaller-scale processes exhibit a higher specific energy consumption compared with the large-scale processes represented by Asepulund et al (2009) and Austbo et al (2013).
+There was a generally lower specific power consumption for mixed refrigerant cycles compared with gas expander cycles.
+Smaller-scale processes also exhibit a higher specific energy consumption compared with the large-scale processes represented by Asepulund et al. (2009) and Austbo et al. (2013).

 Xu et al (2012) and Yin et al (2008) illustrate good specific power consumption for MRC compared with the large-scale processes.
 Yin et al (2008) and He & Ju (2015) showed good results for gas expansion cycles.
 Highlighted processes also have LNG production rates which fall well within the scale of this study.